The Lead Generation Master Post

 #The Ultimate Question

 Ok, I have a confession to make.
 I think I ruined a marriage.
-I was on a plane to a software conference and the gentleman next to me had a copy of “The Ultimate Question” and I just couldn’t help myself.
+I was on a plane to a software conference and a gentleman and his wife sat next to me on the plan with a copy of “The Ultimate Question” and I just couldn’t help myself.

 I bet when they got on the plane the wife thought they’d talk.
 Maybe have a glass of wine and look out of the plane window at the clouds and share dreams and feelings and whatnot.